 Step 4: Use the Right Horizon Line

 A horizon line is a clear boundary you see between the sky and the earth.
 In other words, it is where the skyline joins the flat ground or sea.
 It can serve as a direction marker for amateur photographers and help them improve their skills.
-If you use the lower third as your horizon line or placement in your landscape photos, the photo will turn out to be exceptional.
+If you use the lower third as your horizon line or placement in your landscape photos, the photo will be exceptional.

 Our deep-seated attraction to nature and all it entails draws us to even the most common representation.
 Your immediate surroundings or a nearby park can become a landscape photo, but its beauty and importance go beyond just taking the picture with a good camera.
-You have to take the proper steps and incorporate your artistic or creative side to create a fantastic shot.
+You must take the proper steps and incorporate your artistic or creative side to create a fantastic shot.
 Once that is done, you have all the hallmarks of a good artist at hand, ready to take on a world, one camera at a time.